giuseppeceravolo/giuseppeceravolo.github.io/_posts/2020-02-21-how-to-find-users-with-overlapping-subscription-date-ranges-sql.md

 What if you wanted to highlight the users who have subscribed to your company's service in a period of time different than any other users?

+Let's pretend that you are curious and wish to investigate further on those *unique* users who joined your company's service in a period different than any other users...

 # Question

-In other words, given a table of service subscriptions, say it is filtered for a specific period of time you are interested in, with a subscription start date and subscription end date for each user, how would you **write a query that returns 1 (true) or 0 (false) whether or not each user has a subscription date range that does NOT overlap with any other user's subscription range**?
+In other words, given a table of service subscriptions, say it is already filtered for a specific period of time you are particularly interested in, with a subscription start date and subscription end date for each user.

+How would you **write a query that returns 1 (true) or 0 (false) whether or not each user has a subscription date range that does NOT overlap with any other user's subscription range**?

 If you have no clue, then keep reading! ;)